 Meeting so many creative authors – sometimes also gifted illustrators themselves or astute judges of which artistic partner to team-up with on a project – prompted another wholesale evaluation of the craft of creating a great children’s book.
 It also led myself, Sarah Athanas and Dena Haden – co-founders of Groundwork!, and the New Bedford Bookfest – to elect to host an all-children’s book edition of the popular ‘fest.

 The Children’s New Bedford Bookfest arrives just in time for the holiday gift-buying season on Saturday, December 9 and Sunday, December 10, noon – 4:00 p.m. each day.
 Like the other New Bedford Bookfests, it is free and open to the public and designed to be a platform for regional writers to sell their books to the reading public – of all ages.

 Dedicating a New Bedford Bookfest designed for – but not limited to – children is very much in keeping with our mission of bringing to the City of New Bedford, the regional hub of Southcoast, the types of things you’d expect to find in a metropolitan area.
 It’s why we launched the Bookfest in the winter of 2016 – and were pleased to watch it become a huge success.

 The Children’s New Bedford Bookfest takes a deeper dive into the vein of creativity that courses through our city and state and showcases it for the public at large.
 It’s a new insight into the city – just as good children’s literature is also a different kind of insight into how to be an adult, we think!

 We’re especially happy to get the opportunity to work with area schools for the Children’s New Bedford Bookfest.
-An open-mic will be set up both days and students will be reading from books featured at the ‘fest or from their own personal collections.
+Students from Holy Family Holy Name Elementary School and Global Learning Public Charter School will be reading from books featured at the ‘fest or from their own personal collections.

 Latest posts by Steven Froias (see all)